ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/cluster/how-client-integrates-with-replication-and-cluster.dotnet.markdown

 {PANEL:**Cluster Topology In The Client**}

 When the client is initialized, it fetches the topologies and populates the nodes list for the load-balancing and failover functionality.
-During the lifetime of a RavenDB Client object, it periodically receives cluster and database topology from the server.
+During the lifetime of a RavenDB Client object, it periodically receives the cluster and the databases topologies from the server.

 The topology is updated with the following logic: